On the Cause of Unfairness: A Training Sample Perspective: Abstract

 \section{Abstract}

-Knowing the causes of a model's unfairness helps practitioners better understand their data and algorithms.
-This is an important yet relatively unexplored task.
-We look into this problem through the lens of the training data -- one of the major sources of unfairness.
-We ask the following questions: how would a model's fairness performance change if, in its training data, some samples (1) were collected from a different (\eg demographic) group, (2) were labeled differently, or (3) some features were changed?
-In other words, we quantify the fairness influence of training samples by counterfactually intervening and changing samples based on predefined concepts, \ie data attributes such as features ($X$), labels ($Y$), or sensitive attributes ($A$).
-To calculate a training sample's influence on the model's unfairness w.r.t a concept, we first generate \textit{counterfactual samples} based on the concept, \ie the counterfactual versions of the sample if the concept were changed.
-We then calculate the resulting impact on the unfairness, via \textit{influence function}~\cite{koh2017understanding,rousseeuw2011robust}, if the counterfactual samples were used in training.
-Our framework not only helps practitioners understand the observed unfairness and repair their training data, but also leads to many other applications, \eg detecting mislabeling, fixing imbalanced representations, and detecting fairness-targeted poisoning attacks.
+Identifying the causes of a model's unfairness is an important yet relatively unexplored task.
+We look into this problem through the lens of training data -- the major source of unfairness.
+We ask the following questions: How would the unfairness of a model change if its training samples (1) were collected from a different (e.g. demographic) group, (2) were labeled differently, or (3) whose features were modified?
+In other words, we quantify the influence of training samples on unfairness by counterfactually changing samples based on predefined concepts, i.e. data attributes such as features ($X$), labels ($Y$), and sensitive attributes ($A$).
+Our framework not only can help practitioners understand the observed unfairness and mitigate it by repairing their training data, but also leads to many other applications, e.g. detecting mislabeling, fixing imbalanced representations, and detecting fairness-targeted poisoning attacks.